Aesthetic Exploration of Ganesha part I (Forms in 3D)

 Traditional craftsmen in Swamimalai, Kumbakonam and other temple towns where the studios are located follow this procedure to date.

 Procedure: A wax model of the figure is chiselled by hand as detailed in drawings.
 The figure is then covered by a mould of clay.
 Once the clay has dried, red hot molten metal is poured into a hole in the mould.
 As the metal displaces the wax which pours out of another hole, it solidifies into the shape of the figure.
 After hours of cooling, the clay mould is broken open to reveal the rough metal image.
 Details and ornamentation are now worked on the metal figure before the final polish.

 Till date, Tamil Nadu is dotted with innumerable temples which have bronze images worshipped according to the ancient Agamas.
 Some of these idols are one-of-a kind.
 They are breathtaking in style, and significance.
 They radiate an intense and sacred aura.

 Panchaloha idols: Some of the temples also had idols made of Panchaloha, which is a mix of five alloys - brass, gold, copper, silver and zinc.
 These five also represent the five elements which symbolically sanctify the cosmic core of sacred images.
 When melted in the right proportion it forms a shining metal, used for making sacred statues or sculptures.

 The art of making bronzes reached its zenith during the Chola era between the 10th and 11th centuries.
 Later dynasties too followed the custom of commissioning images for worship.

-Apart from the sacred purpose of worship over the years, these have reached a status of unique art creations and have attracted art connoisseurs from all over the world.
-In fact it is this perception of being sacred art, that some of these idols have found their way into the vaults of private collectors.
+Apart from the sacred purpose of worship over the years, these have reached the status of unique art creations and have attracted art connoisseurs from all over the world.
+In fact, it is this perception of being sacred art, that some of these idols have found their way into the vaults of private collectors.